Millions Turn To Stock Trading During Pandemic, But Some See Trouble For The Young

 With an average age of 33, many of Robinhood's users are much younger than traditional stock investors, and critics say the app seems very much designed to appeal to a generation raised on online games.

 "Once you complete a trade, they encourage you to do so.
 They flash confetti.
 It's almost like a video game when you get to the next level.
-It's all playing on the endorphins you get from making trades," says Timothy Welsh, president and CEO of Nexis Strategy, a consultant to the wealth-management industry.
+It's all playing on the endorphins you get from making trades," says Timothy Welsh, president and CEO of Nexis Strategy, a consultant to the wealth management industry.

 Robinhood is also accessible to people without a lot of money to spend.
 Users get a free share of stock when they sign up, and if you can't afford to buy a share of an expensive stock like Apple or Tesla, Robinhood lets you buy a fraction of one.